IBM-Bluemix-Docs/cloud-object-storage-infrastructure/archiving.md

 # Archiving data

 {{site.data.keyword.cos_full}} Archive is our [lowest cost ![External link icon](../../icons/launch-glyph.svg "External link icon")]( https://www.ibm.com/cloud-computing/bluemix/pricing-object-storage){:new_window} option for data that is rarely accessed.
-You can store data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault and Flex) to long-term off-line archive or use the on-line Cold Vault option.
+You can store data by transitioning from any of the storage tiers (Standard, Vault, Cold Vault and Flex) to long-term offline archive or use the online Cold Vault option.

 You can archive objects using the web console, REST API, and third-party tools that are integrated with {{site.data.keyword.cos_notm}}.